J.D. NYS Bar Applicants

-3. Law Related Employment Affadavit(s)
+3. Law Related Employment Affidavit(s)

 4. Form Law School Certificate

-5. Pro Bono Affavdavit
+5. Pro Bono Affivdavit

 The NYLC is an online, on demand course on important and unique principles of New York law in the following subjects: Administrative Law, Business Relationships, Civil Practice and Procedure, Conflict of Laws, Contracts, Criminal Law and Procedure, Evidence, Matrimonial and Family Law, Professional Responsibility, Real Property, Torts and Tort Damages, and Trusts, Wills and Estates.
 Completion of the NYLC is required in order to obtain a license to practice law in the State of New York.